 University Closed April 15-18.
-Final Exam period, April 19 - 29.
+The final exam period is April 19 - 29.
 There is no registrar-scheduled final exam.
-Take home final exam due April 22.
+Take home final exam due April 25.

 THE FOLLOWING INFORMATION APPEARS ON ALL DEPARTMENT OF HISTORY COURSE OUTLINES

 Departmental Grading System